 Do not apply within 21 days of harvest.
 Do not apply more than two applications of Headline and Headline SC without alternating with a fungicide that has a different mode of action for at least one application.
 Adjuvants may be used with Headline and Headline SC.
 Do not apply more than 24 fl oz/A per season.
+Headline has a max application of 2/season.

-PRIAXOR (fluxapyroxad + pyraclostrobin) Mode of action: 7, 11 (SDHI, QoI)
+PRIAXOR XEMIUM (fluxapyroxad + pyraclostrobin) Mode of action: 7, 11 (SDHI, QoI)